eunjic/Pet_GAN_Project/README.md

 Motivation
 ===============
-This is a memory travel project that creates an image of the past image of companion animal. (artificial intelligence class project)
+This is a memory travel project that creates an image of the past image of companion animal. (artificial intelligence class project on KHU)

 Result Picture
 =============